COSIMA/regional-mom6/paper/paper.md

 With MOM6's growing user base for regional applications, there is a need for a platform that walks users through regional domain setup from from start to finish, and ideally helps with some of the time consuming parts of the process that ought to be automated.

 A package also provides a standardised way of setting up regional models, allowing for more efficient troubleshooting.
-This is particularly as the MOM6 boundary code is still under active development, meaning that an old example found Github may not work as intended with a newer executable.
+This is particularly important as the MOM6 boundary code is still under active development, meaning that an old example found Github may not work as intended with a newer executable.
 Currently, it is difficult to discern what the best model settings are for a particular experiment with a given MOM6 executable.
 However, having different releases of a python package tied to releases of the MOM6 executable will help users avoid difficult to diagnose compatibility errors between the MOM6 codebase, input file formats and parameter files.